DEI Q1 2026 Earnings Call Summary | Stock Taper

 May 6, 2026

-Douglas Emmett, Inc. (Q1 2026) Earnings Call Summary
+Douglas Emmett, Inc. (DEI) Q1 2026 Earnings Call Summary

 1. Key Financial Results and Metrics

-• Revenue: $251 million, flat compared to Q1 2025.
+• Revenue: Remained flat at $251 million compared to Q1 2025.

-• Funds from Operations (FFO): Decreased to $0.37 per share.
+• Funds From Operations (FFO): Decreased to $0.37 per share.

-• Adjusted Funds from Operations (AFFO): Decreased to $49 million, impacted by higher interest expenses and lower interest income.
+• Adjusted Funds From Operations (AFFO): Decreased to $49 million, impacted by higher interest expenses and lower interest income.

 2. Strategic Updates and Business Highlights